joshgontijo/SSR/README.md

 It's based on websockets server and client that connects to each other in order to stabilish who's connected.

-## More details
-Check inside each project for more details on how to run.

 ## Basic diagram
  - Service A connects to the registry and stabilish a websocket connection
  - Service B connects to the registry and stabilish a websocket connection